Tim55667757/TKSBrokerAPI/README_EN.md

 In the first case, the tool will be available in the console through the `tksbrokerapi` command, and in the second case, you will have to run it as a Python script, through `python TKSBrokerAPI.py` from the source directory.

-Further, all examples are written for the case when TKSBrokerAPI is installed via PyPI.
+❗ **Important note:** TKSBrokerAPI module was tested for `python >= 3.9`.
+Earlier versions will have bugs.
+Further, all examples are written for the case when TKSBrokerAPI is installed via PyPI in `python == 3.9`.

 ## Auth